OSSTF/FEESO Home

 As an OSSTF/FEESO member, you have ready access to a wide range of services.
 They span the professional and protective needs of all members.
 In addition, there are a number of other services and products that members may choose to access.

-Educators Financial Group has exclusively served members of the education community and their immediate family members for over 30 years with services such as:
+Educators Financial Group has exclusively served members of the education community and their immediate family members for over 30 years with services such as planning, investing, and lending.

 Edvantage offers great rewards and discounts to education employees and their families through partnerships with retailers and businesses throughout Ontario.
-OTIP/RAEO administers Edvantage on behalf of your teachers' association.
-Through continued support from our partners, Edvantage is able to offer great discounts, special offers and contests to you, our valued members.
 Your OSSTF/FEESO membership card serves a dual purpose as your association card and your Edvantage membership card.

 Where can I find pension information?